bilal-chughtai/thjcr-ballot/README.md

 ## Usage

 Clone this repository to a NON-PUBLIC location on your server.
 If using SRCF and your home directory is `home/xx123/`, this is as good a place as any.
 You will need access to the `thjcr` society if you plan on putting the ballot on the TH jcr website.
-In 2017, we were using `~/thjcr/public_html/Ballot-Viz/` to host the actual files.
+In 2017, we were using `~/thjcr/public_html/Ballot-Viz/` to host the files for this system.

 You'll also need to get a copy of the annotated floor plans (SVG) from myself or the prior webmaster, as well as the Google API secret credentials (private key), and put them somewhere _NON-PUBLIC_ (regarding floor plans, I'm not sure if they can be public so this is just to play it safe).
+You may be able to find these non-public files on the SRCF server from the prior year.

 -------

-0. Clone this repository to a non-public directory, obtain the annotated floor plan SVGs, and the Google API secret.
+1. Clone this repository to a non-public directory, obtain the annotated floor plan SVGs, and the Google API secret.

-1. Share the Google doc with `TODO`
+2. Share the ballot document google sheet with `gdoc-editor@thjcr-ballot-system.iam.gserviceaccount.com`

-2. Create a new ballot
+3. Create a new ballot:

-Let's say we wish to create a ballot for 2019, and it should live under `~/thjcr/public_html/Ballot-Viz`.
+Let's say we wish to create a ballot for 2019, and it should live under `~/thjcr/public_html/Ballot-Viz/`.
 You have the floor plan SVGs under `~/balloting/plans/`, and the Google API secret `.json` under `~/balloting/google_api_secret.json`.
-Lets also assume the name of the google doc containing the balloting spreadsheet is "Ballot-Room-Document-2017.xlsx" Then execute:
+Lets also assume the name of the google doc containing the balloting spreadsheet is "Ballot-Room-Document-2017.xlsx".
+Then execute:

 ```
 python3 -m create_ballot